hoffmanap/sb840-conversion-eligible/README.md

 rows counted toward a property's eligibility — it approximates total building area, not living area specifically.

+## Corrections log

+- **Eligibility bug (fixed):** the initial prefix-based classifier matched any structure code starting with "M" as mercantile/retail.
+EPCAD's table also uses bare codes `M1`–`M5` to mean **multifamily** (residential), and `QI` ("Office/Apartments") for a building that already contains housing.
+  Both were being incorrectly counted as eligible office/retail candidates.
+  Fixed by requiring a letter (not a digit) immediately after "M" for mercantile matches, excluding `QI` explicitly, and adding a blanket description-based exclusion for any code mentioning multifamily, apartment, condo, duplex/triplex/quadplex, or mobile home — regardless of which prefix it happens to share. **Existing residential buildings, including multifamily, are not eligible conversion candidates under SB 840 and are excluded from both the confirmed and potential tiers.**
+- **Scope corrected to City of El Paso only.** SB 840 Chapter 218 applies within municipal jurisdiction, not the extraterritorial jurisdiction or other municipalities in the county.
+The parcel filter now requires the city/jurisdiction field to match El Paso before a parcel is included — confirm the exact field/value for your parcel export with `inspect-city-field`.

 ## Key assumptions and known limitations

 - **EPCAD's documented schema for the Properties crosswalk file did not match